 Girl Scout Destinations are the ultimate adventure for individual Cadette, Senior, and Ambassador Girl Scouts.
 Push past your comfort zone by applying for a trip on your own, and make friends from all over the country as you travel with new Girl Scout friends.
 There’s a unique, life-changing experience for everyone.

-For Advanced Search, use the grade level you will be entering in Fall of 2023 to get the correct listings for your age.
+For Advanced Search, use the grade level you will be entering next Fall to get the correct listings for your age.

 Trips that still have space will accept applications on a rolling basis until full.